oliverselinger/failsafe-executor/README.md

 ### Schedule a task

-You can schedule the tasks execution time.
-For that, pass your task and your `Schedule` to FailsafeExecutor's `schedule` method.
+You can schedule the task's execution time.
+Pass your task and your `Schedule` to FailsafeExecutor's `schedule` method.
 The task is then executed at the defined times.

 ```java
 TaskId taskId = failsafeExecutor.schedule(runnableTask, schedule);